Mohamed-Hashem/Pokemon-browser/README.md

 ### 4. **Case Sensitivity in Imports**

-**Problem**: Imports used `./pages/` but the folder is named `Pages/`.
+**Problem**: Folder names had inconsistent casing.
-**Solution**: Standardized to use `Pages` with capital P to match the actual folder name.
+**Solution**: Standardized all folder names to lowercase (`pages`, `constants`) for consistency and to avoid case-sensitivity issues across different operating systems.

 **Why it occurred**: Windows file systems are case-insensitive, so the code may work locally but fail on case-sensitive systems (Linux, macOS with case-sensitive file systems) or in build processes.
+Using lowercase for folders is a common convention.

 ### 5. **Optional Chaining Issues**